Neil Chue Hong, Mike Jackson (Software Sustainability Institute) and Jeremy Cohen (Imperial College London)

 Why write this guide?

-This guide was developed as part of the RAPPORT (Robust APplication PORTing for HPC in the cloud) project in which researchers in the areas of high energy physics, optical character recognition in the digital humanities and bioinformatics ported their applications to clouds.
+This guide was first developed in 2012 as part of the RAPPORT (Robust APplication PORTing for HPC in the cloud) project in which researchers in the areas of high energy physics, optical character recognition in the digital humanities and bioinformatics ported their applications to clouds.
+It was updated in 2018 to reflect changes in cloud computing.

 Contemplating the cloud for research